Brexit: Your guide to EU jargon

 N

+No deal: Britain leaving the European Union with no formal agreement on the terms of the UK's withdrawal or new trade relations.

-Norway model: An arrangement in which the UK would have to allow freedom of movement of people, make a contribution to the EU budget - smaller than it currently makes - and abide by the rulings of the European Court of Justice, in exchange for remaining in the single market.
+Norway model: The UK would remain in the EU single market, able to trade freely, but in return it would have to allow free movement of people - which has been a key sticking point for many in the Brexit debate who want to be able to control immigration from the EU.
+The UK would also have to make a contribution to the EU budget - smaller than it currently makes - and abide by many of the EU's rules.

 P